spatie/browsershot/README.md

     ->save($pathToImage);
 ```

-In fact, behind the screens you can use all the methods [spatie/image](https://docs.spatie.be/image/v1) provides.
+In fact, you can use all the methods [spatie/image](https://docs.spatie.be/image/v1) provides.
 Here's an example where we create a greyscale image:

 ```php
 Browsershot::url('https://example.com')